Tom Hanks got sick in Australia, where coronavirus testing is a snap

 Public health officials set up a national hotline for people who think they might have the virus.
 States have set up web pages with locations for coronavirus testing, which has mostly been taking place in hospital wards set apart from regular emergency rooms.

-Anyone with symptoms who has traveled through countries with an outbreak of the virus, or who might have come into contact with someone who did or who seems sick, can be tested.
+It hasn’t been perfect — there have been lines at some clinics and complaints about communication.
+But anyone with symptoms who has traveled through countries with an outbreak of the virus, or who might have come into contact with someone who did or who seems sick, can be tested at a wide variety of locations.

 There is even a drive-thru clinic in South Australia that will let you stay in your car for a swab, a model also used in South Korea.